-With circleg we strive to empower people through freedom of mobility, achieving positive social and environmental impact, while celebrating diversity in all shapes and colours.
+We strive to empower people through freedom of mobility to achieve positive social and environmental impact while celebrating diversity in all shapes and colours.
 Our holistic approach focuses on three key areas:

 quality prosthetic care